gateway-fm/ansible-inventory-cloudsigma/README.md

   * ```export ANSIBLE_INVENTORY_ENABLED=cloudsigma_inventory```

 Credentials are provided by CLOUDSIGMA_USERNAME and CLOUDSIGMA_PASSWORD environment variables.
-This can be overriden by explicitry specifying cloudsigma_username and cloudsigma_password in an inventory file.
+This can be overridden by explicitly specifying cloudsigma_username and cloudsigma_password in an inventory file.